dev-pradeep-singh/BusSim/README.md

 > **A cost-effective open-source alternative to professional CAN/LIN bus interfaces** such as Vector CANalyzer/CANoe, PEAK PCAN, or Kvaser — built on a ~$2 STM32F103C8T6 Blue Pill board.

-BusSim transmits and receives CAN frames — with a browser-based Web UI for live DBC-decoded traffic display and message transmission — and separately drives a LIN bus as master and/or slave-response node via CLI.
+BusSim transmits and receives CAN & LIN frames — with a browser-based Web UI for live Database(DBC,LDF) decoded traffic display and message transmission.
 Everything runs over a **USB CDC virtual COM port** — no UART adapter, no native drivers, no expensive licences.

 ---